-- 15. Attract and support clean, green industry. - 16.Continue to avoid and mitigate the effects of industrial traffic on downtown streets.
-(3-146) - 17.
-Work with the Rodeo-Hercules Fire District to ensure that response time standards for industrial accidents and other emergencies can be met throughout the community. - 18.
-Coordinate with the City of Hercules on decisions that affect Rodeo residents. - 19.
-Partner with local organizations to expand opportunities to engage community members in the planning process. - 20.
+- 15. Prioritize approval of projects that incorporate community-serving medical facilities and services. - 16.
+Continue efforts to avoid and mitigate the effects of industrial traffic on downtown streets. - 17.
+Coordinate with the City of Hercules on decisions likely to affect Rodeo residents - 18.
+Partner with civic organizations to expand opportunities for community members to engage in the planning process. - 19.
 Support the East Bay Regional Park District's efforts to complete the San Francisco Bay Trail along the waterfront.
-(3-162)